 3. Your car doesn’t accelerate over a specific limit

-If you experience that your car is only able to accelerate unto a point and won’t go faster beyond that speed, your accelerator pedal sensor is not able to send positioning signals accurately which causes your car to not speed up beyond a point of pressing the gas pedal.
+If your car is only able to accelerate upto a point and won’t go faster beyond that speed, your accelerator pedal sensor is not able to send positioning signals accurately which causes your car not to speed up beyond a point of pressing the gas pedal.